godfreynolan/DJITutorialsKotlin/3-Camera/README.md

    1. Create the layout UI elements variables, including a TextureView `videoSurface`, three Buttons `captureBtn`, `shootPhotoModeBtn`, `recordVideoModeBtn`, one Toggle Button `recordBtn`, and a TextView `recordingTime`.

    2. Create a VideoDataListener variable called `receivedVideoDataListener` and a DJICodecManager variable called `codecManager`.
-The VideoDataListener will be used to recieve video data from a connected DJI product and the DJICodecManager will be used to decode the recieved video data.
+The VideoDataListener will be used to recieve video data from a connected DJI product and the DJICodecManager will be used to decode the received video data.

    3. In the `onCreate()` function, invoke the `initUI()` method to initialize UI the variables.
-Then initialize `receivedVideoDataListener` and assign `codecManager` to decode the video data the listener recieves from a connected DJI product.
+Then initialize `receivedVideoDataListener` and assign `codecManager` to decode the video data the listener receives from a connected DJI product.
 Then get an instance of the camera from the DJI product and by accessing its `setSystemStateCallback`, have it display the elapsed recording time on the `recordingTime` TextView (if the camera is video recording).

    4. In the `initUi()` function, implement the `setOnClickListener()` method for all the Buttons.
 Also implement the `setOnCheckedChangeListener()` method for the `recordBtn` Toggle Button and set its action to start video recording (via the `startRecord()` function) when toggled and stop recording (via the `stopRecord()` function) when untoggled.
 Furthermore, initialize the surfaceTextureListener for `videoSurface` to allow it to display the video stream from the DJI product's camera.